nodegoat/documentation/usage/API/store.md

 ##### Model

-Each method allows you to submit nodegoat Type template dictionaries that are formatted following the [Query Model response](/usage/API/query.md#model). nodegoat Type templates can be dynamic: it is possible to use names as IDs instead of the numeric IDs within Type templates (e.g. whenever the template references other Type templates like 'object_description_ref_type_id' or 'object_sub_details_location_ref_object_sub_details_id'), see the output of [output 'template'](usage/API/query.md#nodegoatABmodelCQ).
+Each method allows you to submit nodegoat Type template dictionaries that are formatted following the [Query Model response](/usage/API/query.md#model). nodegoat Type templates can be dynamic: it is possible to use names as IDs instead of the numeric IDs within Type templates (e.g. whenever the template references other Type templates like 'object_description_ref_type_id' or 'object_sub_details_location_ref_object_sub_details_id'), see the output when using [parameter output = 'template'](/usage/API/query.md#nodegoatabmodelcq).
 By using name IDs instead of numeric IDs, you are able to store a whole nodegoat data Model in one go.

 ```json
 TYPE = {